sameerhashmi36/fastapi_sqlite3/README.md

 Register, Login, Logout using fastAPI and SQLAlchemy

-Link for Sqlite3 Browser : https://sqlitebrowser.org/dl/
+Link for Sqlite3 DB Browser(To see the database in realtime): https://sqlitebrowser.org/dl/

 # How to run